 For reasons of safety, students are not allowed to transport other students in their car.
 A supervised bus is provided to transport students to field trips and performances.
-With signed permission from a parent a student may drive themselves only.
+With signed permission from a parent a student may drive his or herself only.